alchemy-fullstack-js-spring-2019/solo-promise/1_promises.md

   * reject with the error from reading the file

 ## Superagent

+Use the Futurama Quote API [http://futuramaapi.herokuapp.com](http://futuramaapi.herokuapp.com)

+* use `superagent` to make a `get` request to http://futuramaapi.herokuapp.com/api/quotes/1
+* use `then` to wait for the request to resolve and print the output
+* How would you get more than 1 quote?
+* How would you get only quotes by Bender?

+## Superagent Again

 * use `superagent` to make a `get` request to https://rickandmortyapi.com/api/character/
 * use `then` to wait for the request to resolve and print the output